Investing Fees could cost you your early retirement!

 There are two kinds of custody fees:

 - The custody fees with a fixed amount.
-While you want to minimize them, they are no so bad unless you are starting up.
+While you want to minimize them, they are not so bad unless you are starting up.

 - The custody fees with a percentage.
-These fees are the same as management fees and should be minimized or avoided if possible.
+These fees are the same as management fees and should be minimized or avoided.

 When you choose a broker, you want to avoid custody fees in percentage.
 If there is a maximum per year or quarter, it is not that bad.
-But without a maximum, you can end up paying a lot of your money in fees.
-For instance, Migros Bank has a custody fee of 0.23% per year, without maximum.
+But without a maximum, you can pay a lot of your fees.
+For instance, Migros Bank has a custody fee of 0.23% per year without a maximum.
 I would never invest with a broker with a percent-based custody fee and no maximum.
 The problem is that most people will not even verify this!

 When you choose a financial service like a Robo-advisor, you want to select the cheapest one for your needs.
 These services always have a custody fee.
 You will not be able to avoid it.
 But you need to find the one with the lowest fee that fits your needs.